A specific and controlled intervention

 What are the consequences and results?

-The post-operative consequences of a hip prosthesis revision are generally similar to those of a first pose, but recovery may be slightly longer depending on the complexity of the intervention.
+The postoperative course of a revision hip prosthesis is generally similar to that of a first placement, but recovery may be slightly longer depending on the complexity of the procedure.

 - Walking with support is usually resumed quickly, sometimes with crutches.